hamideh-h/nfdixcs-orkg-importer/readme.md

 **R1563436 – NFDIxCS Versioning Schema**

-This project lets you take JSON exports from your NFDIxCS pipelines and automatically create
+This project lets you take JSON exports from your Software / research data metadata and automatically create
-proper ORKG resources that follow the exact versioning model based on DataCite and NFDIxCS guidelines.
+proper ORKG resources that follow the exact versioning model based on NFDIxCS_versioning_schema (https://orkg.org/templates/R1563436).

 ---